You can waste your time scrolling through every article about how to pitch journalists like a pro, or …

 Readers shouldn’t want to bounce away after they land on your content.

 Here are a few simple tips on how to do this:

 - Use short sentences.

-- Limit yourself to 2-3 sentences at most per paragraph.
+- Use 2-3 sentences at most per paragraph.

 - Use copywriting tricks such as “bucket brigades” to hook readers.

 - Add relevant images every 4-6 paragraphs.

 - Use lists to retain reader interest.

 If you follow all the advice above, you’ll have a content asset that you can proudly promote.

 Another factor to keep in mind when publishing content is clickability.

 This is a measure of how likely someone is to click on a page in SERPs or a social media feed.
 This is based on:

 - The title: Clickworthy titles usually generate curiosity and use trigger words to attract clicks.

 - The URL: A short, readable URL (yoursite.com/your-keyword) is better than a long one full of gibberish (yoursite.com/98sa9xl.html)